hpc-carpentry/hpc-carpentry.github.io/pages/core-team-projects.md

 #### Instructor Training Report

 We are going to be scaling up our Instructor Training program by 30-50% in the next three years.
 We need to figure out what that entails, in terms of resource allocation and which parts in our process are inefficient.
-In Q1 2020, we will be looking into trends in Instructor, trainee, and applicant diversity based on past program decisions, and develop clear preliminary benchmark(s) of quality that we can track as we make changes, among other things.
+In Q1 2020, we started looking into trends in Instructor, trainee, and applicant diversity based on past program decisions, with a goal to develop clear preliminary benchmark(s) of quality that we can track as we make changes, among other things.
 Our findings will be shared in our Instructor Training report.
+This work is still in progress, albeit breifly halted to prioritise the piloting of online training in The Carpentries in Q2 and Q3 2020.

 #### Scaling Up Instructor Training

 Our Instructor Training program is growing rapidly and continued growth is expected in the coming months.
-To be ready for this growth, in Q1 2020, we will analyse our existing systems, identify areas where processes could be streamlined or automated, and implement these new procedures.
+To be ready for this growth, in Q1 2020, we started analysing our existing systems, identified areas where processes could be streamlined or automated, and implement these new procedures.
+While this work is ongoing, we managed to onboard 14 new Instructor Trainers in Q1 2020.

 </details>